Censorship of YouTube: United Arab Emirates

-The UAE's Telecom Regulatory Authority (TRA) briefly blocked YouTube from August 2006 to October 2006 due to increasing concerns regarding the presence of adult content in the website.
+The UAE's Telecom Regulatory Authority (TRA) briefly blocked YouTube from August to October 2006 due to increasing concerns regarding the presence of adult content in the website.
 According to the TRA, the block was done due to YouTube not categorizing and separating adult pornographic content from normal content.

-The ban was lifted in October 2006.
+United States

+On September 28, 2024, songs by several artists became unplayable on YouTube in the United States due to a legal dispute between YouTube and SESAC.
+For some affected artists, only certain songs were blocked, while others were available.
+Some artists who are not represented by SESAC, such as Beyoncé and Nicki Minaj, had some of their videos pulled from YouTube due to the song being a collaboration with a songwriter or musician that is represented by SESAC.
+On September 30, YouTube announced that they had reached a deal with SESAC to unblock the affected videos.

 Uzbekistan

-YouTube access in Uzbekistan has been heavily censored for an unknown reason since October 15, 2018.
+YouTube access in Uzbekistan was heavily censored for unknown reasons on October 9, 2018.

 Venezuela

 During the Venezuelan presidential crisis of 2019, YouTube has been heavily censored regularly by Venezuela's state-owned internet service provider, CANTV.
 The blocking of YouTube and social media websites by the Venezuelan government were intended to suppress information relating to Juan Guaidó and the pro-opposition National Assembly.
 This mainly affects the access of streaming platforms like Periscope, YouTube, Bing, and other Google services.

 On January 21, 2019, the day of a Bolivarian National Guard rebellion in the Cotiza neighborhood of Caracas, internet access to some social media websites, including YouTube was reported to be blocked for CANTV users.
 The Venezuelan government denied it had engaged in blocking.

 During the Venezuela Aid Live concert on February 22, access to YouTube was blocked for CANTV users during the concert, alongside National Geographic and Antena 3 that were removed from cable and satellite TV for broadcasting the concert.
 Guaidó speech during the February 23 entry of the humanitarian aid, YouTube was blocked.

 The longest block of YouTube to date started during a National Assembly session on March 6, lasting 20 hours.

 The YouTube live stream of the press conference of US Secretary of State Mike Pompeo and Colombian President Iván Duque Márquez on April 15, 2019, was disrupted for CANTV users.

 The YouTube restrictions returned with the return of the protests on November 16.